 Being able to harvest tomatoes right in your kitchen is such a treat, and they taste much better than grocery store tomatoes.

-Growing tomatoes indoors can be a fun and rewarding experience, and with an Aerogarden, it can be even easier.
+Growing tomatoes indoors can be challenging, but with an Aerogarden it can almost be considered easy.
 Most Aerogardens come with some sort of tomato seed pod kit, so it’ll likely be one of the very first things you grow.

 How to Plant Tomatoes in Your Aerogarden